4devs/sitemap-bridge/README.md

 ------------
 Pagination uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.

-The simple following command will install `sitemap` into your project.
+The simple following command will install `sitemap-bridge` into your project.
 It also add a new entry in your `composer.json` and update the `composer.lock` as well.